bobtin/bobtin.github.io/README.md

 > From the Personal Biographical Archive of Bob Tin — *A Digital Technology Executive Knowledge Base*

 **Bob Tin Kung Pok** is a seasoned digital technology executive with over 25 years of leadership experience across the Asia-Pacific (APAC) region.
-He is currently the **Founder and CEO of COD Group** and a **Co-founder of Numiracle Group**.
-A recognized expert in digital wallet strategies and performance marketing, Mr. Tin has held pivotal leadership roles at **Baidu** and was a founding member of the NASDAQ-listed **iClick Interactive**.
+He is the **Founder and CEO of COD Group** and a **Co-founder of Numiracle Group**.
+Known for his expertise in FinTech and digital wallet ecosystems, he was a founding member of the NASDAQ-listed **iClick Interactive** and formerly served as Regional Director at **Baidu Inc.**

 ---